fire/GTPyhop/README.md

-      import blocks_htn                   # task-planning version of the blocks world import blocks_hgn                   # goal-planning version of the blocks world import blocks_goal_splitting        # separating goals and solving them sequentially import pyhop_simple_travel_example  # example of near-backward-compatibility with Pyhop import simple_htn_acting_error      # example of a problem at acting time
+      import blocks_htn                   # task-planning version of the blocks world import blocks_hgn                   # goal-planning version of the blocks world import blocks_goal_splitting        # separating goals and solving them sequentially import simple_htn_acting_error      # example of a problem at acting time

 - A version of the Run-Lazy-Lookahead algorithm described in [_Automated Planning and Acting_](http://www.laas.fr/planning).
 The above test problems include demonstrations of integrated planning and acting using Run-Lazy-Lookahead and GTPyhop.